Magnetism

 A loop of current produces a magnetic field with a north and south pole, like a ferromagnet.

 The magnetic field from one wire can be increased by wrapping the wire in many loops.
-The strength can increased again by wrapping the wire around a ferromagnetic material, like a nail.
+The strength can be increased again by wrapping the wire around a ferromagnetic material, like a nail.

 Electromagnets are used in most devices that produce motion from electricity: DC motors, stepper motors, servos, speakers, microphones, valves, ...